CenterforDigSchol/journal-editor-manual/1-3-submissions.md

 From here, you can see:

 **Submission Files**: This panel lists the files that have been submitted.
-In this view, there is just one file, but multiple files could have been submitted.
+In this instance, there is just one file, but multiple files could have been submitted.

 **Pre-Review Discussions**: This panel allows the editor to communicate with the author, or with others on the editorial team.
 For example, to ask the author for some additional information, or to ask a section editor to take responsibility for this submission.